-In their view of the world, a "better" Rails should be way simpler, way more explicit, composed of super small libraries, super explicit external APIs, super composability to take it apart back and forth.
+In their view of the world, a "better" Rails should be way simpler, way more explicit, composed of super small libraries, super explicit external APIs, and super composability to take it apart back and forth.

 Let me present the true Elephant in the Room:

 The fact that people are complaining against Rails makes it feel like it is Rails fault somehow.
 Actually not, it's just a reflection of the frustration of the very people that failed (and are failing) to pitch the alternatives.
-Everybody wants the free lunch.
+Everybody wants a free lunch.

 Let me tell you a short story.

 Back in 2005 I was the only Rails developer I knew in my country (Brazil).
-I googled around and found perhaps half a dozen other hobbyists doing Ruby for fun, a couple doing it professionally already.
+I googled around and found perhaps half a dozen other hobbyists doing Ruby for fun, and a couple are doing it professionally already.

 And then this happened: